MIT-Emerging-Talent/ET6-CDSP-group-22-repo/README.md

 ### Phase I: Raw Dataset

-We used the dataset in its original form, applying Pearson, Spearman, and Kendall
+We used the dataset in its original form, applying Pearson, Spearman, and
-Tau correlation metrics to analyze relationships between 16 features and 3 delay
+Kendall Tau correlation metrics to analyze relationships between 16 features
-indicators.
-All individual correlations were found to be weak.
+and 3 delay indicators.

 ### Phase II: Corrected Dataset